 The Parks Director answers to the Parks Commission, which consists of three volunteer members appointed by the Mayor.
-Steve Faber has served as Parks Director since 1992.
+Shane Franks is the current Parks Director.

 Oversee the maintenance and operation of all city parks; schedule activities at both the parks and the Memorial Building.

 Salem's park system, containing over 300 acres of ground, and the recreation program are open to all who wish to enjoy them.
 Activities are offered in all fields of interest, including both active and passive recreation.
 Please accept this as our personal invitation to make use of the facilities.
 We ask only that you care for them properly.

 The Salem Parks and Recreation Department and the World War Memorial Building ("Memorial Building") operate under a joint administration of the Board of Park Commissioners and the Board of Trustees of the World War Memorial Building Association to supply a coordinated, year-round program of parks and recreation.
 The day-to-day management of both sections of the organization is the responsibility of the Director of Parks and Recreation and the department staff.

 The Memorial Building